rybalkinsd/atom/lecture04/presentation/PITCHME.md

 [wiki](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)

 #HSLIDE
-## When use HTTP for inter-program communication?
+### When to use HTTP for inter-program communication?
 **When we want:**
 - simplicity (easy to develop and test)
 - scalability (just use load balancer, i.e. **nginx**)